hellerve/ptolemy/done.md

 intellectuals.
 The stories are insightful, witty, and full of magic.
 I love his writings and the stories that he dreams up equally much.

+* *The Three Stigmata of Palmer Eldritch* by **Philip K. Dick** (1965)

+Despite having some complaints about aspects of the book—the story seemed pretty incoherent, some of the symbolism was super heavy-handed, and the Sci-Fi world ultimately unbelievable to me—, I loved it.
+Something kept me going, kept me at it and entertained, and I enjoyed it a lot.
+In the end, it’s just fun to read, and sometimes that’s more important than anything else.

 ## Management

 ### Papers